 Flying from Europe can be a long trip.
 Luckily there are options for European travelers looking for a direct flight.

-If you'll be flying from across the Atlantic this table will be helpful.
+If you will be flying from across the Atlantic this chart is the one you need.

 |London, United Kingdom||LGW||British Airways, Thomson Airways, Virgin Airlines|